data2021oct/geospatial/README.md

 - 3 notebooks:
     - study of companies
     - conection to Foursquare and comparation
-    - 3 maps of the cities with all the venues that match the critearias
+    - 3 maps of the cities with all the venues that match the critearias (use [nbviewer](https://nbviewer.org/github/data2021oct/geospatial/blob/main/notebooks/mapas.ipynb) to see it)
+- folder Data:
+    - stores data i have created during the analysis:
+        - venues_df.csv contains all the venues i have found in Foursquare and i have used it to load the information in the maps
+        - geo_venus.csv contains all the data in geoDataFrame format